Skip to main content

 In general, about 80% to 90% of adults will have complete remissions at some point during these treatments.
 This means leukemia cells can no longer be seen in their bone marrow.
 Unfortunately, about half of these patients relapse, so the overall cure rate is in the range of 40%.
 Again, these rates can vary a lot, depending on the subtype of ALL and other prognostic factors.
 For example, cure rates tend to be higher in younger patients.

-If the leukemia is refractory – that is, if it doesn’t go away with the first treatment (which happens in about 10% to 20% of patients) – then newer or more intensive doses of chemo drugs may be tried, although they are less likely to work.
+If the leukemia is refractory – that is, if it doesn’t go away with the first treatment (which happens in about 10% to 20% of people with ALL) – then newer or more intensive doses of chemo drugs may be tried, although they are less likely to work.
 Immunotherapy (monoclonal antibodies or CAR T-cell therapy) may be an option for patients with B-cell ALL.
 A stem cell transplant may be tried if the leukemia can be put into at least partial remission.
 Clinical trials of new treatment approaches may also be considered.

 If leukemia goes into remission with the initial treatment but then comes back (relapses or recurs), it will most often do so in the bone marrow and blood.
 Occasionally, the brain or spinal fluid will be the first place it recurs.